 MSU Student Organic Farm

 The Bailey GREENhouse and Urban Farm is a “sister” farm with the Student Organic Farm (SOF).
 These two farms are intricately linked by common purpose, philosophy and technical expertise.
 First year RISE students gain basic horticultural and farming skills at Bailey and they are able to expand their farming experience by working at the SOF.
 Each year the SOF provides Bailey with an upper level crewmember who can provide education and management of the Bailey “Green Team.”
-These students work together with Denae Freidheim, the Manager at the SOF, to develop crop plans and share knowledge.
+These students work together with Denae Freidheim, the Director at the SOF, to develop crop plans and share knowledge.

 RHS & Eat at State Sustainability